 Q: When will I start receiving my CAP discount?

-1) Received a letter from San Francisco Water, Power and Sewer stating your household meets the program requirements and that all required verifications of household income and occupancy have been received.
-You will receive instructions to schedule the efficiency evaluation at this time.
+Received a letter from San Francisco Water, Power and Sewer stating your household meets the program requirements and that all required verification of household income and occupancy have been received.

 Q: I’m a tenant.
 Do I need my landlord’s permission to participate in your programs?